Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 - Security Charges: Security charges have become very common.

-- Equipment Charges if specialized equipment is required.
+- Equipment Charges if special equipment is necessary.

 The specific charges and amounts will vary depending on the shipping line, freight forwarder, and the terms of the contract or agreement.

 With respect to storage fees, confirm the necessary approvals and entry information prior to shipping.
-The most common reason storage fees is delays related to delayed customs clearance.
+The most common reason storage fees is delays in customs clearance.

 Understanding LCL and FCL Sea Freight